-The Reserve will periodically re-assess the LCE default parameters in order to ensure that landfill gas collection
+24 The Reserve will periodically re-assess the LCE default parameters in order to ensure that landfill gas collection assumptions remain conservative and accurate.
+25 As per the Reserve Landfill Project Protocol V4.0, CDM Annex 10 - Tool to determine methane emissions avoided

-25 As per the Reserve Landfill Project Protocol V3.0, CDM Annex 10 - Tool to determine methane emissions avoided from dumping waste at a SWDS (V4.0), and U.S. EPA Solid Waste Management and Greenhouse Gases: A Lifecycle Assessment of Emissions and Sinks, Chapter 6, Pg.
+25 As per the Reserve Landfill Project Protocol V4.0, CDM Annex 10 - Tool to determine methane emissions avoided from dumping waste at a SWDS (V4.0), and U.S. EPA Solid Waste Management and Greenhouse Gases: A Lifecycle Assessment of Emissions and Sinks, Chapter 6, Pg.
 87, ftnt27.